Education Abroad for Anthropology Majors

 A number of programs that are particularly strong in anthropological research are highlighted here; however, it is important that you choose an education abroad program that engages your interests.

-If you don’t find what you are looking for on this site, you can conduct a program search on the UC Education Abroad Program(UCEAP) site to find a program that fits your individual needs.
+If you don’t find what you are looking for on this site, you can check the UCR Education Abroad Office and/or the MyUCR Abroad portal to find a program that fits your individual needs.

 You can also search courses that other UC students have taken, to get an idea of past course offerings in anthropology.